OpenVisualCloud/Media-Transport-Library/doc/build.md

 cd ..
 ```

-### 2.2 Apply the DPDK patches required to run Intel® Media Transport Library
+### 2.2 Apply the DPDK patches required to run Media Transport Library

-Note: $imtl_source_code should be pointed to top source code tree of Intel® Media Transport Library.
+Note: $imtl_source_code should be pointed to top source code tree of Media Transport Library.

 ```bash
 cd dpdk